 - cocoa powder for sprinkling on top if desired

-- Stir the instant coffee into hot water until dissolved and set aside.2 cups instant coffee, 3/4 cup hot water
+- Stir enough instant coffee into hot water until dissolved to make about 2 cups and set aside.1-1.5 cup instant coffee, 3/4 cup hot water

 - In a large mixing bowl, place the cream cheese, sugar, and vanilla.
 Beat at medium speed with an electric mixer until smooth and blended.
 Add whipped topping and beat again, scraping down sides as needed, until well blended and creamy.8 ounces cream cheese, 1/3 cup sugar, 1 teaspoon vanilla extract, 3 cups whipped topping

 - Place 1/2 of the ladyfingers in the bottom of an 8x8 baking dish.
 Use a spoon to drizzle 1/2 of the coffee over them.
-Top your soaked ladyfingers with a few zig-zag squirts of the caramel topping.1 package ladyfingers, 2 cups instant coffee, 1/2 bottle caramel syrup ice cream topping
+Top your soaked ladyfingers with a few zig-zag squirts of the caramel topping.1 package ladyfingers, 1-1.5 cup instant coffee, 1/2 bottle caramel syrup ice cream topping

 - Place 1/2 of the cream mixture over this and spread to cover.
 Repeat this process once more and then sprinkle a bit of cocoa powder on top to finish it off, if desired.
 Cover and refrigerate for several hours before serving.
 Serve cold.cocoa powder for sprinkling on top